 Humidity will affect the texture of meringues, but if they do soften, they can easily be put back into the oven at 175 degrees F. to “re-crisp”.

-Can you make meringues in advance?
+Can you make meringues shells in advance?

 Yes!
 This is the perfect recipe to make in advance, thus cutting down the time you spend in the kitchen.
 Make them up to 5 days in advance and store them in an air-tight container on the counter.
 If you live in a humid climate, see above about “resurrecting” meringues.

-How to make meringues
+How to make meringue shells

 In a clean, dry bowl whip egg whites until light and foamy.
 When the whites are approaching soft peak stage, gradually add sugar a few teaspoons at a time.
 Continue beating until they are stiff and shiny.
 Be careful not to over-beat or they will break.
 The whites should be thick and glossy, and stand up when the whip is pulled through it.